Use these five communication strategies to effectively resolve workplace conflict.

 "Each of us sees and experiences the world differently using our own experiences, values, individual diversity and culture," Mitchell added.
 "We each interpret what we've heard or seen, give it meaning and draw conclusions based on our experiences.
 Recognizing that differences exist makes it easier to begin having discussions that help resolve workplace conflicts."

-Additional reporting by Nicole Fallon.
+Additional reporting by Skye Schooley and Nicole Fallon.
 Some interviews were conducted for a previous version of this article.